UCLA-VAST/AutoBridge/README.md

 - Should use mip version 1.8.1.

-- Sometimes the mip package complains that "multiprocessing" cannot be found, but running it the second time things will work out.
+- If you encounter the situation where the `mip` package complains that `multiprocessing` cannot be found, please upgrade the `pyverilog` to the latest release.
+Or if you run the program a second time things may work out.

 - In the divide-and-conquer approach, if a region is packed close to the max_usage_ratio, then it's possible that the next split will fail because a function cannot be split into two sub regions.
 The current work-around is to increase the max_usage_ratio a little bit.